FROM THE CHAIRMAN OF THE BOARD

 The Fund Finances

-Assets at the end of the year 2020 were 941.161.075 ISK, a decrease of almost 80m ISK.
-Contribution to projects during the year amounted to 40.632.876 ISK net, and the operational cost of the fund was 46.873.466 ISK.
-After allowing for contributions to projects and operational costs and taxes, the fund´s return was positive for the first time in four years, albeit only slightly or 0,9%.
+Assets at the end of the year 2020 were 983.544.071 ISK, an increase of just over 42m ISK.
+Contribution to projects during the year amounted to 19.434.538 ISK, while we received 4.000.000 ISK in project funding from the Ministry of Foreign Affairs in Iceland.
+The operational cost of the fund was 42.854.436 ISK.
+After contributing to projects and operating costs and taxes, the fund’s return was positive for the second year in a row, by almost 11%.

 Aurora has a web page, www.aurorafoundation.is where the Charter of the Foundation is published along with other information on Aurora Foundation and all the projects it has supported and implemented through the years.
 Information regarding the board members may also be found on the web page.

-Aurora operates a Facebook page where all major news are published, as well as an Instagram account where photos related to Aurora projects can be found.
+Aurora operates a Facebook page where all major news are published, and an Instagram account where photos related to Aurora projects can be found.

-Aurora contributed in total around 45m ISK (367,000USD) to 7 different projects in fields such as arts and crafts, education, economic activity, entrepreneurialism, music, and humanitarian activities, both in Iceland and in Sierra Leone.
+Aurora contributed in total around 19,5m ISK (145,000USD) to 7 different projects in fields such as arts and crafts, education, economic activity, entrepreneurialism, music, and humanitarian activities, both in Iceland and in Sierra Leone.
 Out of the seven projects, five are Aurora’s own executed projects.

 1. Own projects